Get to know the eight major theories of leadership

 Participative theory states that the ideal leadership style is one that takes others into account.
 It is sometimes called democratic leadership.
 In the workplace, this means that employees are directly involved in the decision making at their organisation.
 The leader mediates and devises actions based on the suggestions.

 This leadership style was once a staple of many companies.
-It creates a sense of trust as leaders delegate responsibilities and offer feedback to facilitate professional growth.
+It creates a sense of trust, as leaders delegate responsibilities and offer feedback to facilitate professional growth.
 It also creates a sense of transparency, as each team member sees how their role slots into the bigger picture.

 However, this leadership style has suffered in a remote-working climate as spontaneous, candid conversations occur less frequently than they did in an office.

-Characteristics of participative leaders include:
+Strengths of participative leaders include:

 • Strong communication

-• Strong listening
+• Strong listening skills

 • Open-mindedness